To see courses taught in German, click here.

 If you have questions or comments about the new online Catalogue, please send us your feedback.

 The demands of the 21st century require future leaders to cultivate an awareness and appreciation of cultural differences and the ability to negotiate those differences in successful and productive ways.
-To this end, the German Area Studies Program focuses on training learners in intercultural competence.
+To this end, the German Area Studies Program focuses on training learners in functional language abilities and functional cultural abilities.
+Functional cultural abilities can be described as developing intercultural competence.
 The skills leading to this competence include: to function as informed and capable interlocutors with educated native speakers in the target language; to reflect on the world and themselves through the lens of another language and culture; to comprehend speakers of the target language as members of foreign societies and to grasp themselves as Americans – as members of a specific culture; to learn to relate to other members of their own society who speak another language other than English.
 Instruction at all levels fosters the following skill sets: functional language abilities, critical language awareness, interpretation and translation, historical and political consciousness, social sensibility and aesthetic perception.

 With intercultural competence as its guiding principle, the program offers both a disciplinary and interdisciplinary minor.
 The minor requirements stress both thorough linguistic and cultural instruction to ensure that students develop the competency and skill sets described above.